elliottserna/econometrics/content/statistics/Populations-Samples.md

 ![Sampling](/content/images/causal_inference/sampling.png)

-In technical terms, we denote the sample size, or the number of units in our sample (e.g., people), by the letter $n$ and the sample as the series:
+Formally, we denote the sample size, or the number of units in our sample (e.g., people), by the letter $n$ and the sample as the series:

 $$
 \{x_1, x_2, \dots, x_n\}